JoseRoca/AfxNova/docs/Databases/CSQLite Class.md

 Returns the database name that is the origin of a particular result column in SELECT statement.

 ```
-FUNCTION ColumnDatabaseName (BYVAL nCol AS LONG) AS CWSTR
+FUNCTION ColumnDatabaseName (BYVAL nCol AS LONG) AS DWSTRING
-FUNCTION ColumnDatabaseName (BYREF wszColName AS WSTRING) AS CWSTR
+FUNCTION ColumnDatabaseName (BYREF wszColName AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |